Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 Friedman's H statistic is a versatile and robust tool for assessing interaction effects, offering meaningful insights due to being founded on partial dependence decomposition.
 Therefore its utility extends beyond identifying solely linear interactions, as it is adept at detecting interactions in various forms.
 Furthermore, its dimensionless nature facilitates comparisons across features and even different models.
-The assessment of the H-statistic can entail substantial computational costs, with a maximum of $2n^2|T^S|$ prediction calls for the two-way interaction statistic and up to $3n^2|T^S|$ calls for the total interaction statistic.
-Therefore, practical implementation often involves the calculation of H-statistics on a random sample of $m$ observations with $m<n$, introducing potential instability in the H-statistic estimate.
+Practical implementations often involve the calculation of H-statistics on a random sample of $m$ observations with $m<n$, introducing potential instability in the H-statistic estimate.
 Additionally, a noteworthy limitation of the H-statistic lies in the lack of a model-agnostic statistical test for determining whether an interaction is significantly greater than zero.
 The current testing procedure entails the reestimation of the underlying model, excluding the relevant interactions, a practice not always feasible, in particular for complex machine learning models.
-Furthermore, no guidelines for evaluating the strength of interactions are established, i.e. at which thresholds an interaction is considered strong, moderate or weak is ambiguous.
+Furthermore, no guidelines for evaluating the strength of interactions are established, i.e., at which thresholds an interaction is considered strong, moderate or weak is ambiguous.
 This is amplified by the lack of a definitive upper bound of the H-statistic, which can exceed a value of 1.
-This may occur when the variance of the two-way interaction surpasses that of the two-dimensional partial dependence plot.
-The H-statistic values can be potentially overinterpreted, falsely inferring as a strong interaction effect for spurious interactions, i.e. if the total effect of two features is weak, but predominantly consists of interactions.
-Moreover, akin to PDPs and ICE plots, accurate H-statistic estimates hinge on the assumption of feature independence.
-In cases involving highly correlated features, the H-statistic values may become inflated due to the integration of improbable feature combinations.